Finding Peace in our lives

 Sought by many.
 Experienced by few.
 Leaders strive for it.
 People seek it.
 Why is peace often the thing we crave most, yet the very thing we lack most?

-It is more than the absence of conflict, difficult circumstances or mere comforts.
+Peace is more than the absence of conflict, difficult circumstances or mere comforts.
 It is completeness, health, justice, prosperity, and protection.
 And it is a gift from God.
+Having peace means knowing in your spirit that everything will be ok, that no matter what, God will work for the greater good.
+It is holding onto His promises in all situations.

 God Promises us peace